All Five Nights At Freddy's Games In Order Of Chronology

-What started initially as an indie-horror game has become a global phenomenon with it recently getting a Five Nights at Freddy’s movie adaptation and if you’re just jumping in, we have the FNAF games in release date and chronological order.
+What started initially as an indie horror game has now become a global phenomenon.
+We, of course, are talking about the popular Five Nights at Freddy’s franchise, one which recently got a movie adaptation.

-FNAF creator Scott Cawthorn has clearly been busy since the original came out in 2014 with ten main entries and a number of spinoffs to flesh out the animatronic nightmare.
+FNAF creator Scott Cawthorn has clearly been busy since the original video game came out in 2014, with ten main entries and a number of spinoffs to flesh out the animatronic nightmare.

 He also served to help influence the film so the production team would do the series justice.
-The film certainly stayed true to its roots as we covered in our review but the darkness and violence of the games are muted somewhat resulting in a ” sanitised interpretation”.
+The film certainly stayed true to its roots but the darkness and violence of the games was somewhat muted, resulting in a “sanitised interpretation”.

 There’s still plenty more to come though with FNAF: Help Wanted 2 coming to PlayStation VR 2 in December 2023.
 Anyone who has only seen the film and dives in is likely to be in for quite the shock.